 - Ruiz v.
 Podolsky (Cal.
+2010)

+- Schlegel v.
+Kaiser (E.D.
+Cal.
+2007)

-2010) - Discharge against Advice Form
+- Discharge against Advice Form

 4. Informed Consent

 Virtually all clinicians aspire to excellence in diagnosing disease.
 But far fewer, unfortunately, aspire to the same standards of excellence in diagnosing what patients want.
 The legal doctrine of informed consent recognizes that patients can suffer just as much from a preference misdiagnosis as from a medical misdiagnosis.
 Both medical misdiagnosis and preference misdiagnosis are types of medical malpractice.